cjrieth/DubsBot/README.md

 DubsBot excels at digesting course information and providing recomendations based of off user interests or goals.
 Its structure as a converstational experience allows for clarifying questions and context based answers.

-Students can expect the assistant to be very helpful in providing

 ### Example queries

 * Are there music theory classes availible for non majors?